Inequalities of Brascamp-Lieb type on the Heisenberg group

 We turn now to the last case, that $l=m$ and exactly half of the $p_j$ are infinite.
-If $p_j=p_{j+m}$ for each $j$, then for some $j$, both exponents must be infinite, and we are in Conclusion i.
-Therefore \eqref{C} contributes exactly $m-1$ independent linear equations.
+If $p_j=p_{j+m}$ for some $j$, then, by pigeonholing, for some (possibly different) $j'$, it must hold that $p_{j'} = p_{j'+m}=\infty$, so we are in Conclusion i.